tanwar-abhi/Porous_media_flow/README.md

 The Porous_Media_Flow repository contains all the MATLAB code files and sub files that are required to run the FEM solver that was coded to simulate (both steady and transient) pressure driven airflow in a fibrous composite material.

 Different test cases are already defined for both steady and transient cases with various possible boundary conditions.
-If a user wishes to change the boundary conditions other that what is already defined in solver, he/she can do so by changing boundary conditions in subsequent functions of steady and transient case.
+If a user wishes to change the boundary conditions other than what is already defined in solver, he/she can do so by changing boundary conditions in subsequent functions of steady and transient case.